-For the SFY 2025 contract period, the Department seeks to provide enhanced support to pharmacy providers that are designated as an Independent Community Pharmacy by the South Carolina Board of Pharmacy and ensure that Members have access to care and a quality experience of care.
+For the SFY 2025 contract period, under the CMS approved control number SC_Fee_Oth_Renewal_20240701-06302025, and a renewal of this State Directed Payment Program for SFY 2026 under the approved CMS Control number SC_Fee_Oth_Renewal_20250701 - 20260630 the Department seeks to provide enhanced support to pharmacy providers that are designated as an Independent Community Pharmacy by the South Carolina Board of Pharmacy and ensure that Members have access to care and a quality experience of care.
 The Department shall utilize a uniform dollar increase to pay an additional dispensing fee for all prescriptions dispensed to Members by an In Network Independent Community Pharmacy.
 Such payment shall be incorporated into the capitation rates as a separate payment term to the Contractor.

 The Department shall compute the first three (3) quarterly interim directed payment amounts using projected SFY 2025 experience with a final quarter of payment as a reconciliation of the first three (3) quarterly interim payments using actual SFY 2025 utilization.
 The reconciliation payment will be calculated approximately three (3) months after the end of the contract year.
 Lump sum payments made outside of monthly capitation will be sent to the CONTRACTOR with payment directions at the end of each quarter.